akutayural/akutayural/README.md

   ![Bitbucket](https://img.shields.io/badge/-Bitbucket-0052CC?style=flat-square&logo=bitbucket&logoColor=white)
   ![Jira](https://img.shields.io/badge/-Jira-0052CC?style=flat-square&logo=jira&logoColor=white)

+### 📢 New Library Release!

+Check out my latest library, **[APIException](https://pypi.org/project/APIException/)**! 🎉 It’s a fully customizable exception-handling toolkit for FastAPI, designed to standardize error codes, messages, and HTTP status responses.
+Perfect for anyone wanting centralized control over error handling from the backend.

+**APIException** includes:
+- Extensible error codes
+- Detailed logging
+- Seamless integration with FastAPI

+It makes handling exceptions and managing responses a breeze.
+Give it a try on [PyPI](https://pypi.org/project/APIException/) and let me know what you think! 😊

 ### 🌱 What I’m Currently Exploring
 - **Advanced Backend Architectures**: Delving into microservices and distributed systems to build even more scalable, resilient applications.
 - **Real-Time Data Processing**: Experimenting with high-frequency, real-time data processing to improve transaction speed and user experience in FinTech.
 - **Enhanced Application Security**: Studying techniques in data encryption, threat detection, and robust authentication protocols to safeguard applications and user data.
+- Check out my latest Python library, **APIException**! 🎉 It’s a fully customizable exception-handling toolkit for FastAPI, designed to standardize error codes, messages, and HTTP status responses.
+Perfect for anyone wanting centralized control over error handling from the backend.
+With features like extensible error codes, detailed logging, and seamless integration with FastAPI, APIException makes handling exceptions and managing responses a breeze.
+Give it a try, and let me know what you think!

 ### 💼 Professional Highlights
 - **End-to-End Development**: Designed and built high-performance FinTech applications from scratch, including digital wallets, payment gateways, and fraud detection systems.